Below are questions (and answers) we have been asked at an Open House, family meeting, via email or over the phone.

 How do you deal with the different levels (age mixing)?

 We believe age mixing is real life and provides an opportunity for children to grow and mature by learning from each other.

-Our basic groupings are: 1st to 3rd, 4th and 5th, 6th to 8th.
-For certain skills and subjects, students may be with younger or older peers according to their individual need.
+For certain skills and subjects, students may be with younger or older peers according to their individual needs.

-Older students have an opportunity to mentor younger children and accept the responsibility to guide them in right and truth.
+At various times, older students will have an opportunity to mentor younger children and accept the responsibility to guide them in the right direction.
 Younger students enjoy being brought into a relationship with an older student and live up to the expectations (maturity) of being with the older students.

 What are your expectations for your students?